powsybl/.github/CONTRIBUTING.md

 The poll will remain open for at least one week, during which time existing Committers will be notified and can vote "Yes" or "No."
 A quorum (50% + 1 of the total number of Committers) is required for the vote to be valid.
 If a majority of respondents support the request, the PR is merged, and the requester gains the requested rights.
 Otherwise, the PR is closed without merging.

+Exceptions:
+- For a pypowsybl Committer, no vote is needed to get Committer rights on pypowsybl-notebooks.
+A simple PR is enough.

 ### Removal of Committer Rights